Getting Started

 COPT

-The currently supported version is 7.1.x.
+The currently supported version is 7.1.4 and newer.
 Other versions may work but are not tested.

 For COPT, the automatic detection looks for the following things in order: